derekmichaelwright/dblogr/content/agdata/cotton/index.md

 weight = 4  # Order that this section will appear.

 title = "Cotton Production"
-summary = "Graphs of cotton production using FAO data" tags = [ "agData", "Cotton" ]
+subtitle = "Graphs of cotton production using FAO data" summary  = "Graphs of cotton production using FAO data" tags = [ "agData", "Cotton" ]

 [image]